yralkautsar/payloads/luxury-escapes-payloads-reference.md

 | Cancel | `DELETE` | `/b2badminapi/api/IcsTransfer/webhook/cancel/{number}`  | none                         | `201`    |

 **Create and Update share one endpoint and one schema.**
 They are indistinguishable at the payload level.
-Differentiation is by `number`: first arrival = create, subsequent arrivals with same `number` = update.
+Differentiation is by `number`: first arrival = create, subsequent arrivals with the same `number` = update.
 This is the auto-detect contract the consumer must implement.

-`number` is the idempotency / correlation key (example: `ED4C07`).
+`number` is the idempotency/correlation key (example: `ED4C07`).

 ## Field reference — `booking-complete`